Enoch Pratt Free Library: Maryland Department

 The Maryland Department, located on the second floor of the 2004 Annex, contains many of the library's prized collections.
 These include 275,000 mounted documents (mostly newspaper articles), 2100 maps, 6000 pieces of ephemera, and 24,000 photographs, all relevant to Maryland and Maryland history.
 The Maryland Department also has a room full of books pertaining to Maryland, with an emphasis on Baltimore.

 Most materials in the Maryland Department are non-circulating but available for patrons to examine.

 Statistics

-In 2010, there were two million visits to Pratt, a 58% increase over the previous two years — more people than attended Ravens games.

-Pratt's award-winning website got 2.6 million hits.

-106,000 children, teens and their families participated in child and teen programs.

-Children and teens read 220,000 books in the Summer Reading Program.

-There are 600 computers available system-wide for public use.
+In 2024, The Pratt Library hit a 13-year high for circulation and all-time high for active cardholders.
+The summer reading program, Summer Break Baltimore also hit a record high with more than 23,000 participants across the city.

 Branches

-Pratt's branches serve the unique needs of patrons in their neighborhoods.
-For example, the Southeast Anchor Library has a program for new speakers of English and Spanish to practice their conversation skills informally.
+Pratt's branches serve the unique needs of customers in their neighborhoods.

 There are 21 branches across the city of Baltimore, as well as three mobile units.
 In 2018, the Pratt expanded service hours by more than 30 percent across the system.